Introduction to alerts and detectors in Splunk Observability Cloud 🔗

 service:kafka dimension and evaluates those metrics against the threshold of 80.
 This single detector triggers individual alerts for each virtual machine whose CPU utilization exceeds the threshold, as if you had 30 separate detectors.
 You do not need to create 30 individual detectors to monitor each of your 30 virtual machines.

 If the population changes because the cluster has grown to 40 virtual machines, you can make a cluster- or service-level detector.
-If you have included the
+If you include the

 service:kafka dimension for the newly-added virtual machines, the existing detector’s query includes all new virtual machines in the cluster in the threshold evaluation.